oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     <copy>cd microservices-datadriven/cloudbank-v32</copy>
     ```

-    This directory will be referred to as the `root` directory for CloudBank.
+    This directory will be referred to as the `root` directory for CloudBank in this lab.

 ## Task 2: Build the CloudBank application

 1. Create application JAR files

-    In the directory where you cloned (or unzipped) the application and build the application JARs using the following command:
+    In the directory (root) where you cloned (or unzipped) the application and build the application JARs using the following command:

     ```shell
     <copy>mvn clean package</copy>